Rtipper/city_explorer_api/README.md

-12.27.20 402PM Lab 6 completed with initial layout and code achieved per requirements 1.4.21 1PM Lab 7 completed with APIs added, code modified to incorporate new code and URLs for keys 1.7.21 9PM Added in schema.sql files for data table 1.8.21 5PM Began working on importing / refactoring of current code for SQL and database items
+12.27.20 402PM Lab 6 completed with initial layout and code achieved per requirements 1.4.21 1PM Lab 7 completed with APIs added, code modified to incorporate new code and URLs for keys 1.7.21 9PM Added in schema.sql files for data table 1.8.21 5PM Began working on importing / refactoring of current code for SQL and database items 1.11.21 2PM Working with TA on server issues + Heroku deployment 1.11.21 915PM Movies API successfully brought in.
+Still having issues accessing docs to aquire APIs.
+Will attempt again tomorrow.

 ### Lab 06
 - Setting up their repo.